 De Smet, SD

 Well.
 After we left Walnut Grove, we drove west for just a couple of hours to the small town of De Smet, SD.
 De Smet is the setting for the the following Little House books: By the Shores of Silver Lake, The Long Winter, Little Town on the Prairie, These Happy Golden Years and The First Four Years.

 We arrived in De Smet feeling a little high on Laura Ingalls Wilder history and were ready to do some more exploring.
 We were lucky enough to grab 1 of only 4 RV campsites at Ingalls Homestead which sits just outside of town.
+I booked this site in January for our July stay and highly recommend booking months in advance if you are hoping for one of the RV sites.
 The Homestead also offers tent camping (you can literally just pick a spot and pitch your tent out on the prairie) and they have a few bunkhouses you can rent that are shaped like, you guessed it, giant covered wagons!